Christopher119/PP3-Averland-Adventures/README.md

 ## Surface

-I wanted everything on the app to be presented cleanly.
+I wanted everything on the app to be presented cleanly.<br>
-I made sure that no line of text extended beyond 80 characters to prevent words from being slice when wrapped to the following row.
+I made sure that no line of text extended beyond 80 characters to prevent words from being slice when wrapped to the following row.<br>
 I made sure that any lines that were long used new-line breaks to force a wrap before any words would be sliced.

 # Features